HenschelLab/YemenPopGen/README.md

 # Yemen Population Genetics and genetic history

-conda activate admix (contains plink as well as admixtools, jupyter, ipython, etc)
+Running all scripts with conda environment admix: conda activate admix (contains plink as well as admixtools, jupyter, ipython, etc) See yaml file in Scripts.

 See also small READMEs in subdirs (particularly Scripts/README)